poormanme/smallAnimalMRgHIFU/README.md

     --runTempRecon: run temperature reconstruction routine, continuously poll MR file for updates and process data into temperature evolution
     --pidUpdate: compute the next voltage step via PID feedback control
     --calcCEM_vect: compute the current thermal dose in CEM43
+ARFI:

+    --V2/ARFI/gems_meg.c is the pulse sequence written for varian and modified to include a motion encoding gradient for ARFI --The c code will need to be compiled on the scanner prior to execution --V2/ARFI/visualizeARFI takes all of the files for ARFI images and computes the eddy-current corrected displacements

 MRgHIFU_hardware_pt#: